Iran woman's death after morals police arrest sparks protests | Law-Order

 Iran woman's death after morals police arrest sparks protests

 Videos posted on social media have shown cases of what appeared to be heavy-handed action by morality police units against women who had removed their hijab.
-Authorities launched probes into the death of Mahsa Amini following a demand by President Ebrahim Raisi, state media reported on Friday, as police said the 22-year-old was taken ill as she waited together with other detained women at a morality police station.
+Authorities launched probes into the death of Mahsa Amini following a demand by President Ebrahim Raisi, state media reported.

 A young Iranian woman has died after falling into a coma following her detention by morality police enforcing Iran's strict hijab rules, sparking protests by Iranians on social media and on the streets on Friday.